-

 2. Context menu

-- Clicking on the context menu of a Business Application Group allows the user to create a Business Application.
 In this case, a Business Application will be created in the selected Business Application Group.

 Refer to Creating a Business Application article for the creation process.

-Editing a Business Application
+Edit a Business Application

-Renaming a Business Application
+Rename a Business Application

-Moving a Business Application
+Move a Business Application

 For example, if a user has 'Contributor' permission on a destination group and 'Reader' permission on a Business Application outside that group, the application no longer has 'Reader' permission after being moved to the destination group.
 The destination group's 'Contributor' role is applied to the new application.

-Deleting a Business Application
+Delete a Business Application

 The deletion of a Business Application takes approximately one minute.
 It will take at least a minute to update the License consumption.